BBeese/Interview-Prep/README.md

 Divide problem into smaller subproblems - Stores solution of each subproblem.
 Each subproblem IS dependent on the other.

 ## Questions to ask Interviewer
 - Mentorship?
-Onboarding?
 - What does a typical day look like?
+- Turnover question/ upward mobility possibilities?
 - Can you tell me about the team I'll be working with?
 - What do you personally like about working here?
+- Are your teams generally receptive to 'why' questions, or more focused on getting product out?

 ## Behavioral questions
 - **Tell me about yourself.**